 In the first quarter of fiscal 2020 we paid a quarterly cash dividend of \$0.05 per share of outstanding common stock.
 In the second quarter of fiscal 2020, our Board of Directors suspended our quarterly cash dividend as a result of COVID-19.
 In response to the improved strength of our balance sheet, operations and cash flow generation, in the third quarter of fiscal 2020, our Board of Directors reinstated our quarterly cash dividend at the previous rate of \$0.05 per share of outstanding common stock and declared a cash dividend of \$0.10 per share of outstanding common stock.
-The \$0.10 cash dividend reflected our reinstated quarterly cash dividend of \$0.05 per share of outstanding common stock for the third quarter of fiscal 2020, and also included an additional \$0.05 per share in recognition that we did not pay a dividend in the second quarter of fiscal 2020.
-In the fourth quarter of fiscal 2020 and first quarter of fiscal 2021, our Board of Directors declared increases in our cash dividends to \$0.10 per share of outstanding common stock and \$0.15 per share of outstanding common stock, respectively.
-In the second quarter of fiscal 2021, in light of the continued strength of our balance sheet, operations and cash flow generation, our Board of Directors further increased the regular quarterly cash dividend to \$0.18 per share of outstanding common stock, which will be paid on June 15, 2021 to stockholders of record as of June 1, 2021, and also declared a special cash dividend of \$1.00 per share of outstanding common stock, which will be paid on June 1, 2021 to stockholders of record as of May 17, 2021.
+The \$0.10 cash dividend reflected our reinstated quarterly cash dividend of \$0.05 per share of outstanding common stock.
+The \$0.10 cash dividend a additional \$0.05 per share in recognition that we did not pay a dividend in the second quarter of fiscal 2020.
+In the fourth quarter of fiscal 2020, first quarter of fiscal 2021, our Board of Directors declared increases in our quarterly cash dividends to \$0.10 per share of outstanding common stock, \$0.15 per share of outstanding common stock and \$0.18 per share of outstanding common stock, which was paid on June 1, 2021.
+In the third quarter of fiscal 2021, our Board of Directors declared an increase in our quarterly cash dividend to \$0.25 per share of outstanding common stock, which will be paid on September 15, 2021 to stockholders of record as of September 1, 2021.

-We did not repurchase any shares of common stock in the first quarter of fiscal 2021 or fiscal 2020 pursuant to our current share repurchase program.
-Since the inception of our initial share repurchase program in May 2006 through April 4, 2021, we have repurchased a total of 3,528,972 shares for \$41.8 million.
+We did not repurchase any shares of common stock in the first half of fiscal 2021 or fiscal 2020 pursuant to our current share repurchase program.
+Since the inception of our initial share repurchase program in May 2006 through July 4, 2021, we have repurchased a total of 3,528,972 shares for \$41.8 million.